 When applying for a vacancy, think about how your skills and experience relate to the job and the organisation.
 Try providing specific examples of the projects and activities you have been involved in, this will demonstrate how your skills can be applied in the workplace.

 You don’t have to wait until you see an apprenticeship role advertised, you can be proactive and approach the employer yourself.
 You just never know who might be looking to recruit an apprentice and when!

 Look through job vacancies and see if companies are taking on ‘trainees’ or ‘juniors’.
 This could be a potential apprenticeship opportunity.

 When you find your ideal apprenticeship, research the company and specific industry before applying.
 This will impress the employer as it displays you have a genuine interest in working for the organisation.

 Do you have a part-time job?
 Or do voluntary work?
 Or are you on a work placement?

-Talk to the employer about the possibility of converting it into an apprenticeship, we have a dedicated Business Development Team that can help your current employer set you up as an apprentice.
+We have a dedicated Business Development Team that can help your current employer set you up as an apprentice.

 Our Apprenticeship Team are able to assist with the applications process, give guidance on finding the right apprenticeship and talk about some of the current apprenticeship job vacancies that are available.